Home Compare AIG vs GL

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-The comparison is mainly decided in profitability, with the rest of the profile carrying less weight.
-Globe Life Inc. leads by 13 points on the overall comparison score.
+Profitability still does most of the heavy lifting in this comparison.
+Globe Life Inc. leads by 15 points on the overall comparison score.

 Trajectory Similarity